benedictfischer09/sourcecode-verifier/README.md

 - **GitHub**: Automatically discovers repositories and downloads source code by version tags

-Future adapters planned:
-- GitLab
-- Bitbucket
-- Generic Git repositories

-## How It Works

-1. **Download Gem**: Downloads the specified gem version from RubyGems.org and extracts its files
-2. **Discover Source**: Automatically finds the GitHub repository from gem metadata
-3. **Download Source**: Downloads the source code archive for the matching version tag
-4. **Compare**: Uses git diff to compare the extracted gem files with the source code
-5. **Report**: Generates a detailed report showing all differences

 ## Development

 After checking out the repo, run: